MiguelPartosa/Learning-Derivatives-with-Python/README.md

 ## Goals

--   Differential calculus for neural networks
+-   Learn calculus needed for machine learning
 -   Notes with examples in python

 ## By the end